vmsmith/LearningGit/1_Stand_Alone_Machine.md

     [master 2e78d29] added second stanza
      1 file changed, 4 insertions(+)

-Notice that seven character string has changed.
+Notice that the seven character string has changed.
 That's because the file changed and what you committed is different.

 Now take a look at the history: